ruthkeogh/landmark_CF/README.md

 estimated_survival_probabilities: R code for obtaining estimated survival probabilities using the dynamic prediction model developed in the above manuscript.
 Rmd file and corresponding pdf file.

-baseline_cumulative_hazards.csv, times.csv, log_hazard_ratios.csv: csv files containing estimated baseline cumulative hzards, event/censoring time and log hazard ratios from the dynamic prediction model developed in the above manuscript.
-These are used in obtaining estimated survival probabilities.
+baseline_cumulative_hazards, times, log_hazard_ratios: csv and RData files containing estimated baseline cumulative hzards, event/censoring time and log hazard ratios from the dynamic prediction model developed in the above manuscript.
+These are used to obtain the estimated survival probabilities.